Continuity of asymptotic entropy on wreath products: Preliminaries

 where $\{g_i\}_{i\ge 1}$ is a sequence of independent, identically distributed, random variables on $G$ with law $\mu$.
 The law $\P_{\mu}$ of the process $\{w_n\}_{n\ge 0}$ is defined as the push-forward of the Bernoulli measure $\mu^{\Z_{+}}$ through the map

 The space $(G^{\Z_{+}},\P_{\mu})$ is called the \emph{space of sample paths} or the \emph{space of trajectories} of the $\mu$-random walk.
-When there is no risk of confusion, we will denote $\P=\P_{\mu}$.
-However, in most of the paper we will be working at the same time with a probability measure $\mu$ as well as with a sequence of probability measures $\{\mu_k\}_{k\ge 1}$.
+In most of the paper we will be working at the same time with a probability measure $\mu$ as well as with a sequence of probability measures $\{\mu_k\}_{k\ge 1}$.
 In this context we will need to distinguish between $\P_{\mu}$ and $\P_{\mu_{k}}$, $k\ge 1$.

 \begin{defn} Let $G$ be a countable group, and let $\mu$ be a probability measure on $G$.
 Two sample paths $\mathbf{w}=(w_1,w_2,\ldots)$, $\mathbf{w^\prime}=(w^\prime_1,w^\prime_2,\ldots)\in G^{\Z_{+}}$ are said to be equivalent if there exist $p,N\ge 0$ such that $w_n=w^\prime_{n+p}$ for all $n>N$.
 Consider the measurable hull associated with this equivalence relation.
 That is, the $\sigma$-algebra formed by all measurable subsets of the space of trajectories $(G^{\Z_{+}},\P)$ which are unions of the equivalence classes of $\sim$ up to $\P$-null sets.
 The associated quotient space is called the \emph{Poisson boundary} of the random walk $(G,\mu)$. \end{defn}